 At Morton Trentside, we have designed a curriculum which is built upon our mission statement, in order to provide our children with the best educational start in life.
 Our curriculum considers the needs of a 21st century child and is ambitious in providing our children with the knowledge, skills and learning behaviours required to become successful life-long learners and healthy, happy individuals.

 The National Curriculum is a set of subjects and standards used by primary schools so children learn the same things.
 It covers what subjects are taught and the standards children should reach in each subject.
 This is a statutory document that all schools must follow.
 Schools have the autonomy to decide on how this content is delivered and what approach to take to ensure that the curriculum is bespoke to the needs of the children and their community.

-We know our children, we know their families and we know our local area and using this knowledge we have worked to shape a curriculum that focuses on providing opportunities that aren’t always available for our children.
+We know our children, we know their families and we know our local area; using this knowledge, we have worked to shape a curriculum that focuses on providing opportunities that aren’t always available for our children.
 Our curriculum prepares children to be well-rounded and influential citizens of the future.

-This explains how we effectively implement our Curriculum Intent, it’s how we take our ideas and beliefs and turn them into exciting and inspirational learning opportunities for our children.
+We take our ideas and beliefs and turn them into exciting and inspirational learning opportunities for our children.
 We focus on the general principles of learning, how we can improve well-being and ensure our pupil’s voices are heard.
 We constantly reflect on our pedagogy and look for opportunities to enrich our curriculum.
-Our implementation also describes how we use educational research to ensure our teaching methods are the most effective for our learners.
+We also use educational research to ensure our teaching methods are the most effective for our learners.

 Our enriched curriculum runs alongside and compliments the National Curriculum.
 It aims to broaden the horizons of our children and links to our school's aims and values.
 The opportunities offered provide our children with unique experiences outside of the National Curriculum.